 - Scrub and wash your fresh organic ginger thoroughly under running water.
 No need to peel them.
 I only remove any rough or bruised parts.

 - Blend using a food processor or high-speed blender like the Blendtec.
-A blender or food processor is not necessary though and - a manual grater will work just fine.
-No need for oil or water.

-How to preserve the ginger paste
+How to store the ginger paste

 - Transfer the ginger paste into glass jars.
 Store it in your refrigerator for 3 to 4 days or in freezer bags for up to 4 months.